stevanapter/hypertree/README.md

 <img src="images/col.jpg">

-	cell:		click on a cell to restrict the table to the row-value and pivot the resulting table on the column-value.
+	cell:		double-click on a cell to restrict the table to the row-value and pivot the resulting table on the column-value.

 	sorts:		multi-sort the table ascending, descending, ascending-absolute-value, descending-absolute-value.

-	get:		send a subtable of the current state of the table to Hypergrid.

 	groups:		press the alt/option key to summon a window which allows drag-and-drop regrouping of the table, and to select which columns of the table are visible.